BestTimesToVisit.com Logo

 Trams (Tramwaje)

-Cost:Single tickets range from 3.40 PLN (24-hour) to 10 PLN (7-day).
-A single 15-minute ride is 4.00 PLN.
-You can buy tickets from machines at stops or onboard (cash only on some older trams).
+Cost:Single tickets range from 3.40 PLN (24-hour) to 10 PLN (72-hour).
+A single 15-minute ride is 4 PLN.
+You can buy tickets from machines at stops or on board (cash only on older trams).

-Tip:Download the 'Jakdojade' app – it's indispensable for planning routes, checking real-time schedules, and even buying tickets digitally.
-Validate your ticket immediately after boarding in the machines located inside the tram to avoid hefty fines (usually 280 PLN).
-Don't stand in the aisle blocking the door when the tram is crowded; try to move further in.
+Tip:Download the 'Jakdojade' app – it's indispensable for real-time schedules, route planning, and even ticket purchasing on newer trams.
+Validate your ticket immediately after boarding in the machines to avoid hefty fines (around 280 PLN).
+Don't block the doors when the tram is crowded; wait for people to exit first.

 Buses (Autobusy)